 Both products have nearly identical maintenance routines.
 If you would like Kebony or Ipé to patina to a silver/gray, then little to no maintenance is required.
 Just let nature run its course.
 If you would like to keep the lustrous brown color of either product, regularly use a UV inhibiting Hardwood Oil.
 With Ipé, the extreme density of the wood means the Hardwood Oil won’t soak into the wood, so be sure to back wipe excess oil within 15 minutes of application.
 Kebony will require some back wiping, but the oil will also soak into the wood.

 This area is where Kebony and Ipé differ the most.
 Kebony is sustainably harvested from FSC®-certified forests.
 Because Kebony uses responsibly managed lumber and eco-friendly chemicals, it is an incredible green product: perfect for gaining LEED points for a project.
 Ipé?
 Well, that all depends on the mill.
 Unless the importer visits the sawmills personally, it’s hard to know whether or not your Ipé was illegally harvested.
 Even if the rainforest is properly managed, Ipé trees take 80-100 years to mature.
 One thing is certain: Ipé is not sustainable and the supply of Ipé in the Amazon will eventually run out in the distant future.
-Ipé could even end up on the CITES Appendix II List in the next several years, making it very hard to harvest.
+Ipé has just recently been added to the CITES Appendix II list, which added more regulations for harvesting.